 Fast forward six months, and I'm excited to announce the first iteration of the efforts of the combined security research teams is now live in Akamai's Enterprise Threat Protector service.

 What's new and how will it help Akamai customers?

 Akamai now provides DNS services to carriers, more specifically Recursive DNS (rDNS) services.
 For the non-techies reading this, rDNS is what brought you to this page when you typed blogs.akamai.com into your browser or clicked on the link in your search engine results.
 Pretty much anything you do on the Internet starts with a DNS query, which gets translated into the IP address of the server that hosts the resource you want to access.

-We work with more than 130 service providers in over 40 countries, resolving 1.7 trillion DNS queries daily.
-In other words, one in every two DNS requests made every day is likely to be resolved by a service provider using our DNS technology.
+We work with more than 130 service providers in over 40 countries, resolving 2.2 trillion DNS queries daily.

 More importantly, we have a combined threat research team that has years of experience analyzing vast amounts of DNS data for trends and identifying attacks.
 We have capabilities to: